cgwire/kitsu/docs/production-report/README.md

 ![Task Type Schedule](../img/getting-started/task_type_schedule_emplty.png)

 The final step is to change the **Coloring**.
-Per default, it's set on **Status color**, meaning all the bars will be colored as their actual status (blue = wip, green = done, etc.).
+By default, it's set on **Status color**, meaning all the bars will be colored according to their actual status (blue = wip, green = done, etc.).

 You will only see two colors with the **Late in Red**: **Grey** if the Task is still on time and **Red** if the Task is late.

 ![Task Type Schedule Late](../img/getting-started/task_type_schedule_coloring_late.png)

 You can return to the **Tasks** tab for more details.
-Kitsu will keep your filtered from tab to tab.
+Kitsu will keep you filtered from tab to tab.

 ## How to Know if a Task Type may be late

-Realizing that a task is late is good, but knowing if a task **may** be late is better.
-As **Production**, you always need to be ahead.
+Realizing that a task is late is good, but knowing if it may be late is better.
+As Production, you always need to be ahead.

 On the **Task Type** page, use the **Due Date Status** filter.